aikoven/typescript-fsa-redux-saga/README.md

 ## API

-### `bindAsyncAction(actionCreators: AsyncActionCreators, mustDispatchStartedAction?: boolean): HigherOrderSaga`
+### `bindAsyncAction(actionCreators: AsyncActionCreators, options?: BindAsyncActionOptions): HigherOrderSaga`

 Creates higher-order-saga that wraps target saga with async actions.
 Resulting saga dispatches `started` action once started and `done`/`failed` upon finish.

+#### Options

-`started` action dispatch can be disabled using `mustDispatchStartedAction` argument.
-This is useful when using `takeLatest/takeEvery` and you want to avoid having to manually dispatch an extra trigger action.
+* `skipStartedAction`: Set to `true` if you want to use `started` action as a trigger instead of an event.
+This is useful when using `takeLatest`/`takeEvery` and you want to avoid having to manually dispatch an extra trigger action.
 This way, you only have to manually dispatch an `started` action, and saga will dispatch `done`/`failed` upon finish.

 **Example:**